 In our past blog posts up until now, we have often referenced Seasteading Cement.
 But what exactly is Seasteading Cement?
-Well in order to answer that, we should first talk about what it isn’t, and why we had to create it.
+Well to answer that, we should first talk about what it isn’t, and why we had to create it.

 Which materials are best used for seasteading, and why were none of them good enough to fill our very particular seasteading niche?